Starotitorov/react-native-deep-link/README.md

 [![NPM Downloads](https://img.shields.io/npm/dt/react-native-deep-link.svg)](https://www.npmjs.com/package/react-native-deep-link)

 React Native deep linking library.
-To add deep linking to your project just create a routes config.
+To add deep linking to your project just create a routes config, the package will do the rest!

-The package will do the rest!
+If you are using react-navigation you should know that it supports deep linking out of the box, **but it is a common practice to add navigation state to redux**.

-If you are using react-navigation you should know that it supports deep linking out of the box, **but it is a common practice to add navigation state to redux**. **In this case you have to handle deep links manually**.
+**In this case, you have to handle deep links manually**.
 **This package solves the problem, provides ready to use solution to handle deep links.**
 Adding navigation to redux gives you more control on navigation state, allows to dispatch navigation actions from your redux actions.